DipankarKapoor/DipankarKapoor/README.md

 - 👋 Hi, I’m @DipankarKapoor
-- 👀 I’m interested in creating experiences forn the web !!
+- 👀 I’m interested in creating experiences for the web !!
 - 🌱 I’m currently learning MERN Stack.
 - 💞️ I’m looking to collaborate on Front-End/Web Development Projects